 - Help with weight loss and weight maintenance

-To get to these powerful benefits, MCTs must be extracted from whole foods like coconut and then converted into usable forms such as MCT oil or MCT oil powders, which you can then eat or drink.
+To get to these powerful benefits, MCTs must be extracted from whole foods like coconut oil or palm oil and then converted into usable forms such as MCT oil or MCT oil powders, which you can then eat or drink.

-Do that and you’ll have yourself a clean, fast-acting source of energy without the crashes typical of glucose-backed options.
+Do this for a clean, fast-acting energy source without the overstimulation and crashes typical of glucose-backed options.

 Fortunately, there are a few ways you can start including MCTs in your daily routine depending on your lifestyle.